AXL811/AXL811.github.io/_pages/publications.md

 Work in Progress
 ======
-1. How to Win the EV Competition? (supervised by Brian Wu)
+1. How to Win the EV Competition?
+(Supervised by Brian WU)

-2. How Local Governments Respond to Conflicting Targets (ready for submission, with [Lang Kun](http://langkunprc.com))
+2. Will China’s Corporate Strategy of Indigenous Innovation be Successful in Response to the Risk of Decoupling from the US?
+(With [Kun LANG](http://langkunprc.com))

-3. A Study of the Emotional Capability of Internet Platforms (Graduate dissertation, with Yidi Guo)
+3. A Study of the Emotional Capability of Internet Platforms (Graduate dissertation, with Yidi GUO)

+4. How Local Governments Respond to Conflicting Targets (Ready for submission, with Kun LANG)

-4. Deriving and Testing a Cobb-Douglas Valuation Function of Internet Platform Companies
+5. Deriving and Testing a Cobb-Douglas Valuation Function of Internet Platform Companies